TChungSEC/Active-Directory-Splunk-Lab/README.md

 I recommend at least 8gb of RAM to complete this lab.
 Any less and you likely will have problems running the machines simultaneously (often 3 are required to run at once.)
 Please set up the VMs in your virtualization software of choice.
 For this lab I am using VirtualBox.
 (Walkthrough on Splunk setup further in the lab.)
 Make sure the NAT type is set to NAT Networking, and allocate at least 25GB per machine (recommended 50GB).
 If you have less than 8GB of RAM, I recommend allocating 2GB of RAM for each machine.
 If you have >16GB, you may allocated more for a smoother experience.
 Let's begin!

+*Note:*
-*--*NOTE*  Please check the "Skip Unattended Installation" option for every machine in VirtualBox when initially setting up the machine as shown below.*
+*Please check the "Skip Unattended Installation" option for every machine in VirtualBox when initially setting up the machine as shown below.*

 ![3 example naming path](https://github.com/TChungSEC/Active-Directory-Splunk-Lab/assets/164605938/115de60e-964c-4137-8d55-ae6d95f297f9)

 <h2>Visualizing this Lab</h2>
 In This Lab we will have 4 machines.
 First, our Splunk Server.
 It will be ingesting logs from our other machines and hosting them for us to view when we input it's target IP into our browser.
 Second, A Windows Server running AD (Active Directory) collecting and sending logs to the Splunk server via Sysmon & Splunk Universal Forwarder.
 Third, A Windows user machine connected to the Active Directory Server, also sending logs to Splunk via Sysmon and Splunk Universal Forwarder.
-Lastly, a Kali Linux instance we will be using to bruteforce an RDP logon at the very end.
+Lastly, a Kali Linux instance we will be using to bruteforce an RDP logon on our target machine at the very end.
 I have pre-assigned IPs to each machine, and you may copy them to ensure everything runs smoothly.

 ![Active Directory Lab Diagram](https://github.com/TChungSEC/Active-Directory-Splunk-Lab/assets/164605938/62aeda4d-0085-44bf-89de-f93a2061a251)

 <h2>Installing Splunk</h2>
-At this point in the lab, it is assumed you have already downloaded and setup the Windows host machine, Windows Server, and Kali in your virtualization software of choice already.
+At this point in the lab, it is assumed you have already downloaded and setup the Windows target machine, Windows Server, and Kali in your virtualization software of choice already.
 If you have not done that yet, please do so with the settings I've specified in the pre-requisites section.
 After pre-configuring up Splunk and initializing it for the first time, you will met with this screen.

 ![7 Ubuntu install](https://github.com/TChungSEC/Active-Directory-Splunk-Lab/assets/164605938/44b57622-66ff-4581-9959-ed60583f6d3d)